Eco Advocacy was founded in 2015.

-Client Earth was founded for similar reasons in the UK in c.2008 and operates from London.
+We endeavour to support environmental and social justice in a similar way to that of Client Earth in the UK which was founded for similar reasons in the UK in c.2008 and operates from London and internationally.

 In Ireland, the coming into force of the 1963 planning act mandated that all developments in Ireland requires planning permission from that date forwards.
 The local authorities are the primary agencies in the determination of planning applications' except if specific developments are deemed to be a strategic infrastructure, in which case they are dealt with by An Bord Pleanála (The Planning Appeals Board in Ireland) who also deal with planning appeals.

 In England, the passing of the Town and Country planning act of 1947 imposed the requirement to obtain planning permission and nationalised the right to develop land in response to a growing concern of urban sprawl and following the Barrow Commission of 1940 and the Scott Committee into rural land use of 1941.
 The planning system in England was consolidated in the Town and Country Planning Act 1990.